open-contracting/deploy/docs/develop/update/awscli.rst

    AWS CLI is the `Amazon Web Services Command Line Interface <https://aws.amazon.com/cli/>`__.

+#.
+Create an IAM user, see :ref:`aws-iam-backup-user`.

+#.
 In the service's Pillar file, add, for example:

 .. code-block:: yaml